decentralized-identity/universal-resolver/docs/dev-system.md

-# Development System of the Universal Resolver
+# Universal Resolver — Development System

 The dev-system or the sandbox installation, which runs the latest code-base of the Universal Resolver project, is hosted at: